roytang/blog/content/post/2018/12/movies-tv-2018/index.md

 <time>[2018-09-13] </time> Editing this in 2024 to add this entry.
 Apparently I had watched this season and had not logged a review.
 I initially thought I had missed it, so I checked out the first episode on Disney+ and a lot of it looked familiar, so I checked some chat logs and found I finished it about a week after the season dropped.
 It looks like I liked the season much better than season 1 and found the ending adequate, though IDK if any of that ever happened in the comics.
 I did end up rewatching the season finale to recall what happened this season.
 At least we got an actual martial arts-focused big bad and the fight choreography was much better this season.

-It's too bad this series ended where it did, it hinted at so many things that could have been good, like Nightwing restorations, etc.
+It's too bad this series ended where it did, it hinted at so many things that could have been good, like Nightwing restorations, and the pirate queen Iron Fist etc.

 ---